icon

 • For Russia

-Or, if military support for Ukraine, combined with sanctions, becomes unbearable for Russia (allowing for deep strikes and over 700,000 Russian casualties), it will seek a way to “save face” and find an exit strategy.
+If military support for Ukraine, combined with sanctions, becomes unbearable for Russia (deep strikes and over 700,000 Russian casualties), it will seek a way to “save face” and find an exit strategy.

-Alternatively, internal tensions within the Russian Federation could escalate due to the rising death toll, reminiscent of the mothers’ movement during the Afghan war, which saw around 15,000 Russian casualties.
-With 89 regions, some of which have borne much heavier burdens than others, we could witness an internal shift if Putin’s inner circle decides to end his influence.
+Furthermore, internal unrest within the Russian Federation might escalate due to the rising death toll (remember the mothers’ movement during the Afghan war, which saw around 15,000 Russian casualties).
+With 89 regions, some of which have borne much heavier burdens than others, Russia could also witness growing tensions or an internal shift if Putin’s inner circle decides to end his influence.
 After all, who could have predicted the Prigozhin incident at the time?
-In this scenario, the fragmented and largely suppressed Russian opposition might play a significant role.
+The fragmented and largely suppressed Russian opposition might also play a role in this context.

 On the other hand, if American isolationism prevails, Russia could strengthen its presence in Ukraine, continuing to destabilize not only Ukraine but also other democratic countries.
 By exploiting divisions within NATO and the European Union, and supporting aligned political parties, Russia could deepen its influence and sow further discord.